SoftwareAG/c8y-docs/content/microservice-sdk/cs-bundle/hello-world.md

 This example provides a step-by-step guide to develop a simple microservice in {{< product-c8y-iot >}}.
 It uses Cake (C# Make), which is a cross-platform build automation system.

-To start building .NET apps, you just need to download and install the [.NET SDK](https://www.microsoft.com/net/download).
+To start building .NET apps, you must download and install the [.NET SDK](https://www.microsoft.com/net/download).
 Follow the instructions on the download page for the last stable release or alternatively you can also try using 3.1.

 If you use Linux, visit the [MonoDevelop website](http://www.monodevelop.com/) for download packages and more details about our cross-platform IDE.
 Follow the instructions on the download page for the last stable release or alternatively you can also try using 6.8 or higher version of mono [IDE](http://www.mono-project.com/download/#download-lin).
 Note, that Mono-devel is required to compile code.